rebelsky/csc207c/_readings/simple-java-c.md

 ---
-title: Simple Java for C Programmers
+title: Simple Java for C programmers
 summary: |
   We take a quick tour through some imperative parts of Java and how they relate to what you may know from learning the C programming